 From Bert I. Gordon’s new book The Amazing Colossal Worlds of Mr. B.I.G: An Autobiographical Journey by Bert I. Gordon

-Carol doesn’t sit still and accept the military’s cover-up and eventually tracks Glenn down.
-To her astonishment and horror she discovers the secret behind Glenn’s radiation exposure and the terrible trick that nature is playing, on his body causing him to grow at such a rapid rate… making him bald even.
+Carol doesn’t sit still and accepts the military’s cover-up and eventually tracks Glenn down.
+To her astonishment and horror, she discovers the secret behind Glenn’s radiation exposure and the terrible trick that nature is playing, on his body causing him to grow at such a rapid rate… making him bald even.
 She also notices the changes in his personality.

 Reaching 60 feet tall, a little bit more than that of Allison Hayes‘ lusciously grand Nancy Fowler Archer from competing Allied Artist’s Attack of The 50 Foot Woman (1958), he too escapes and goes on a rampage, wreaking havoc in Las Vegas before they can finally put an end to the chaos.

 In one of the most iconic scenes in 50s B-Movie memories forged indelibly in us genre fans’ consciousness, while cornering Col. Glenn Manning, in an attempt to inject him with a giant hypodermic needle filled with the formula to help slow down his growth, Manning uses the gigantic needle as a weapon and impales a Major.
 Completely deranged, Glenn then carries off his little bride-to-be and heads out for Hoover Dam with the military in pursuit.

 “So Big…we had to coin a new word for it…NEWMENDOUS!”